 - (9) Any variation to the requirements in (1-8) shall be approved by the supervisor in consultation with the Registrar and the University Librarian, or in the case of the College of Fine Arts be approved by the supervisor in consultation with the Higher Degree Committee of the College of Fine Arts and the College of Fine Arts Librarian. - 3.
 (1) One copy of every project report or thesis submitted to the Registrar is for deposit in the University Library.
 The Library deposit copy shall be presented in a permanent and legible original typescript, printed copy, laser printed copy, computer printed copy of letter quality using a new carbon ribbon or good quality photocopy of one of these.
 Faded, dirty or faint copies are not acceptable.
 At the discretion of the Librarian an additional copy on floppy disc may be submitted. - (2) The copies shall either be bound in accordance with (3) below or, subject to faculty rule, in such a manner as will allow their transmission to examiners without the possibility of their disarrangement. - (3) Prior to the award of the degree the candidate shall ensure that the Library deposit copy is bound in boards, covered with buckram.
-The bound volume shall be lettered on the spine as follows: - (a) at the bottom and across UNSW; or if the volume is too thin for this U
+The bound volume shall be lettered on the spine as follows: - (a) at the bottom and across UNSW; or if the volume is too thin for this UNSW - (b) 70 mm from the bottom and across, with the degree and year of submission of the thesis, for example MSc etc. leaves at the spine shall be packed to ensure even thickness of the volume.
+The Library copy shall be bound by one of a panel of approved bookbinders, each of whom is aware of the University's requirements.
+Names of approved bookbinders may be secured from the Postgraduate Section.